 Special Patient Program

-If you or a loved one has a complex or rare illness or injury that requires its own medical care protocols, talk to your doctor about the EHS Special Patient Program.
+If you or a family member has a complex or rare illness or injury that requires its own medical care protocols, talk to your doctor about the EHS Special Patient Program.

-The program ensures that paramedics know about the patient's special needs – so when EHS is called to help, our paramedics will have quick access to the information they need about your loved one.
+The program makes sure paramedics know about the patient's needs.
+When EHS is called to help, paramedics will have quick access to the information they need.

-For more information about the Special Patient Program, contact the Office of the Provincial Medical Director of Emergency Health Services at 902-424-1729.
+For more information about the Special Patient Program, contact the program administrator.

 Sign up for the AED Registry